microsoft/PR-Metrics/PipelinesTasks/PRMetrics/src/overview.md

 ![PR titles prefixed by size and test indicators](images/titles.png)

-For Azure DevOps, it also adds detailed metrics as a comment within the PR, highlights missing PR descriptions, indicates files that may not need to be reviewed, and adds hidden properties that can be accessed programmatically.
+It also adds detailed metrics as a comment within the PR, highlights missing PR descriptions and indicates files that may not need to be reviewed.

 ![Metrics comment](images/comment.png)